SarvarKh/ofn-wiki/How-Angular-Works!.md

 #How Angular works
 This is breakdown of our approach to Angular.js integration with Rails.
-Our particular case poses a handful of unique issues, and so we've made some non-standard design choices.
+Our particular case poses a handful of unique issues; we've made some non-standard design choices.

 ## Some basic design decisions:
 Here's a quick description of our design decisions, illustrating how to work with our Angular framework.